JuliaLang/www.julialang.org/blog/_posts/2019-11-19-artifacts.md

 ]
 ```

 With such products defined, the JLL package will contain the `data_txt`, `libdataproc` and `mungify_exe` symbols exported.
 For `FileProduct` variables, the exported value is a string pointing to the location of the file on-disk.
 For `LibraryProduct` variables, it is a string corresponding to the `SONAME` of the desired library (it will have already been `dlopen()`'ed during the `__init__()` method of the JLL package module so typical `ccall()` usage applies), and for `ExecutableProduct` variables, the exported value is a function that can be called to set appropriate environment variables such as `PATH` and `LD_LIBRARY_PATH`.
-This is necessary so that nested depdenencies works properly, e.g. `ffmpeg` calling the `x264` binary during video encoding.
+This is necessary so that nested dependencies works properly, e.g. `ffmpeg` calling the `x264` binary during video encoding.
 Example:

 ```julia
 using c_simple_jll